ct smith

 Senior Technical Writer (February 2017 – July 2018)

 Pardot was acquired by Salesforce, and I was moved onto the Salesforce docs team.
-In this role, I was tasked with moving all of Pardot's documentation onto the Salesforce doc stack.
-I learned DITA and re‑authored all of Pardot's help content into the new format.
+I was tasked with moving all of Pardot's documentation onto the Salesforce doc stack, learning DITA and re-authoring all help content into the new format.

 • Mentored and onboarded new writers (new hires and acquisitions).